Here’s the science of highly effective study habits that students can use in school.

 One of the most effective ways toward effective study habits is retrieval.
 This process involves taking notes after the class trying to remember what has been just discussed.
 You can do this at home or at night before going to sleep.
 Try to remember the important information from the class.
 This process can have a positive impact on your memory and your ability to retrieve information.

 2. Test yourself

 Most students would sit and study the lessons from a book.
 They try to memorize the concepts over and over again until they remember them clearly.
 However, cognitive researchers suggest that the best way to study your lesson is actually by testing yourself.
-This process requires you to take a courage to determine what you know and what you don’t.
+This process requires you to take the courage to determine what you know and what you don’t.